kurtiepie/k8s_in_mem_lab/README.md

 `/dev/shm` will gernally be available for all pods on a Kuberntes work node by `default`.

 We can see what version of python is available on the system with `python --version`

 ---
+We can get a reverse shell by writing the python3 shell in [tools](#item-seven) to /dev/shm

+---
 <a id="item-three"></a>